lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 ## Lab Environment & Topology

-`All work is done from the Linux Client, which can be accessed via RDP (Remote Desktop Client) or SSH.
+`All work is done from the Windows Client, which can be accessed via RDP (Remote Desktop Client) or SSH.
 No installation or interaction with your local system is required.`

 ### Environment

-Linux Client:
+Windows Client:

   * BURP Community Edition - Packet Crafting
   * curl - command line webclient.
 Very useful for debugging and request crafting